qiceradar/radar_wrangler/code/download/README.md

 The download step will populate our geopackage index with:
 * granules
-  * granule name  # Name that will be displayed when using QGIS's "Identify Features" tool, so it should include institution + campaign
+  * granule_name  # Name that will be displayed when using QGIS's "Identify Features" tool, so it should include institution + campaign.
+  * campaign  # This is used for looking up the citation, NOT necessarily the same as used for sorting data into folders. (e.g. UTIG's ICECAP_HiCARS1 and ICECAP_HiCARS2)
+  * institution
+  * segment  # E.g. BAS's flight, UTIG's PST
+  * granule  # "" if segment not broken into granules.
+  * product #
   * download_url   # fully-specified url to access data
   * download_method  # 'wget' for simple passwordless access;
   * destination_filepath  # path relative to the QIceRadar data root directory, including filename
   * data_format  # e.g. "bas", "utig_netcdf"
   * filesize   # in bytes, used in download confirmation dialog
-  * campaign
-  * institution
 * campaigns
   * institution
   * science_citation
   * data_citation

-A later index step will add the per-campaign tables containing geometry:
+A later index step will add the per-campaign tables containing geometry, along with other metadata:
 * [campaign]
   * geometry
+  * region
+  * institution
+  * campaign -- the colloquial name, used for foders
+  * segment
+  * granule
+  * relative_path -- used to loo up whether data has been downloaded, in a context where additional database lookups aren't possible.
+  * availability -- 'a'vailable, 's'upported by qiceradar, 'u'navailable
+  * uri -- not currently used; but I think gpkg encourages it?
+  * name -- must match value in granules table, as it's used to look up additional data

 # Requirements: